polyccon/cv/CV.md

 * Running -long distance.
 * Looking for records, techno, house, idm, breakbeat, electro, etc
 * I'm a member of the Florentine Caving Group and Italian Alpinian Club, also the only foreigner.
-However, as I'm not currently in Florence I need to looking for groups locally.
+(GSF-CAI)
 * Reading psychology books.
 * Cinema and photography.
 * Volunteering: I would really like to save the planet, please give me a hand.